Equine Facilities and Services

 Monitoring and controlling the internal parasites in your horse is simple with our Strategic Worming Package.

-We offer an annual package which includes two faecal egg counts (FEC) and two worm treatments per year for one low payment of £35 plus Vat.
+We offer an annual package which includes two faecal egg counts (FEC) and two worm treatments per year for one low payment of £45.42 inc VAT.
 We will provide sample packs, full reporting and veterinary advice based on FEC results, recording of the results for future reference and monitoring the parasite burden of your horse.
 The minimum sample size required is only two pebbles of fresh droppings preferably presented to us within 24 hours for testing by our nurses at Castle Cary.
 Results are generally known and reported within 24 hours of receipt.

 Contact the practice to enrol your horse or pony for the Strategic Worming Package.